- You are here: Home > One Junior Group Leader Position

 The CRG is searching for applications from exceptional young scientists, who are highly accomplished and will establish their first research group or be within the first years of independence.

 The Centre for Genomic Regulation (CRG) is an internationally renowned biomedical research institute in Barcelona, Spain.
-The CRG is located at the Barcelona Biomedical Research Park (PRBB) with six other research institutes, including the newly created Outstation of the European Molecular Biology Laboratory (EMBL) starting this year.
+The CRG is located at the Barcelona Biomedical Research Park (PRBB) with six other research institutes, including the newly created Outstation of the European Molecular Biology Laboratory (EMBL).
 In addition, the CRG's National Centre for Genomic Analysis (CNAG, www.cnag.cat) is located at the Barcelona Science Park (PCB).
-The CRG consists of 400 scientists, and is organized into four research programs supported by high-end core facilities covering proteomics, genomics, bioinformatics, microscopy, FACs, iPS and organoids, and protein expression.
+The CRG consists of 400 scientists, and is organised into four research programmes supported by high-end core facilities covering proteomics, genomics, bioinformatics, microscopy, FACs, iPS and organoids, and protein expression.
 The CRG hosts one of the two nodes of the European Genome-phenome Archive (EGA, https://ega-archive.org) and is affiliated to the Barcelona Institute of Science and Technology (BIST, www.bist.eu) to foster interdisciplinary research and training.

-Junior Group Leader position with a 5-year contract renewable for a total of 9 years depending on external peer-review, and salaries and consumables for up to three people.
-We also offer a fully equipped laboratory space for 7-9 people including lab expenses with access to state-of-the-art core facilities. (http://www.crg.eu/content/scientific-services/core-facilities)
+Junior Group Leader position with a 5-year contract renewable for a total of 9 years depending on external peer-review, and structural funding to cover salaries and consumables for up to three people depending on their qualifications.
+We offer an equipped laboratory, or office space, for 7-9 people with access to state-of-the-art core facilities (http://www.crg.eu/content/scientific-services/core-facilities).

 We provide a highly stimulating environment with state-of-the-art infrastructures, and unique professional career development opportunities.
 The CRG offers and promotes a diverse and inclusive environment and welcomes applicants regardless of age, disability, gender, nationality, race, religion or sexual orientation.